Cumulant expansion for counting Eulerian orientations: Appendix

 \section{Appendix}

 Exact values of $\RT(n)$ for $n\le 21$ were found by McKay~\cite{mckay1983applications} using a method of summing over roots of unity.
-We have extended this to $n\le 37$ by using a recurrence for tournaments with given degrees.
-See Table~\ref{Table:RT}.
+We have extended this to $n\le 37$ using the following recurrence.
+Let $T(d_1,\ldots,d_n)$ denote the number of tournaments on $n$ vertices with out-degrees $d_1,\ldots,d_n$, where a tournament is an orientation of an undirected complete graph.
+Then, by considering the removal of vertex $n$,